-Looking back over the last half-year or so since it started, what are the stories and pages on this blog that have captured the public’s attention and brought them to this blog?
+Looking back over the last half-year or so since this blog started, what were the stories and pages on this blog that have captured the public’s attention and brought them to this blog?

 Merseytravel’s response on Mersey Tunnel’s issues also aroused interest.